LLMs Should Express Uncertainty Explicitly: Additional Mechanistic Evidence

 A natural but incorrect inference from token-level localization is that the uncertainty token itself contains the full causal mechanism.
 The activation- patching results provide supporting evidence against that stronger claim.
 Localization identifies where the calibration effect becomes most visible in the output distribution, but not necessarily where that effect is fully computed.

-For the verbal model, patching hidden states at confidence-digit positions produces almost no disruption.
+For verbalized confidence, patching hidden states at confidence-digit positions produces almost no disruption.
 In contrast, patching random reasoning positions produces substantially larger changes on average.
 This pattern is consistent with the confidence value being read out from information that has already been assembled across earlier reasoning tokens and stored in the accumulated attention state.

-For the special model, patching the \texttt{<uncertain>} position does matter, but it is still not the dominant causal locus under the current intervention.
+For the \texttt{<uncertain>} marker, patching the \texttt{<uncertain>} position does matter, but it is still not the dominant causal locus under the current intervention.
 Random reasoning positions are even more disruptive on average.
 This indicates that the explicit uncertainty marker participates in the mechanism, but does not by itself define the full uncertainty computation.
-The local token is part of a broader process rather than a self-contained switch.
+The marker is part of a broader process rather than a self-contained switch.

 This distinction helps clarify the phrase \emph{localized but distributed}.
 The calibration effect is localized in the sense that it becomes especially visible at uncertainty-related output positions.
 However, the supporting computation is distributed over the reasoning trajectory that precedes those positions.
-Because the current intervention changes only a single token state, we view this analysis as suggestive supporting evidence rather than a complete causal account.
+Because the current intervention changes only one marker-position state, we view this analysis as suggestive supporting evidence rather than a complete causal account.